flexibeast/guides/minimal-gentoo-kernel.md

 Be sure to include the leading `.` in front of `config`!

-The `/etc/portage/savedconfig/sys-kernel/gentoo-kernel` file will be used when compiling and installing the kernel:
+The `/etc/portage/savedconfig/sys-kernel/gentoo-kernel` file will be used when compiling and installing the kernel.

 Now add the `savedconfig` USE flag for `sys-kernel/gentoo-kernel` in the appropriate place in `/etc/portage/`.
 If no USE flags have yet been specified: